ArweaveTeam/docs.arweave.org-info/mining/overview/syncing-and-packing.md

 Currently (as of 2.9.1) the recommended approach when using "Sync and Pack" or "Cross Module Repack" is to first generate entropy for an entire partition, and then pack data for it.
 This is not possible with "Repack In Place" so no special handling is needed for it.
-See the [Mining Examples](examples.md) guide for guidance on how to do this.
+See the [Examples](examples.md) guide for guidance on how to do this.

 ## Storage Module Format